PEXANE2/azure-docs.tr-tr/articles/cognitive-services/LUIS/includes/get-started-get-intent-rest-java.md

                 // The ID of a public sample LUIS app that recognizes intents for turning on and off lights String AppId = "df67dcdb-c37d-46af-88e1-8b97951ca1c2";

-                // Add your endpoint key
+                // Add your prediction Runtime key
                 String Key = "YOUR-KEY";

                 // Add your endpoint, example is your-resource-name.api.cognitive.microsoft.com